JavaiMaster/rasa-demo/data/nlu/nlu.md

 - I would love to go out and just enjoy the world
 - Traveling makes me really happy!
 I try to go out once a week
 - I've visited over 18 countries and I can't wait to go out more.
+- I love to travel and see the world
+- i travel, i see the world.
+- he loved to travel everywhere and see the world.
+- i'm on a trip and i'm going to see the world.
+- i 'd like to come and see the world.
+- i love traveling and talking to the world.
+- i often travel and see the world.
+- i love travelling.
+- i love to travel, to the world.
+- i love to travel and see the world.
+- i love travelling and i see everything
+- i'm enjoying the journey and looking the world
+- i 'd like to go out, see the world.
+- i really love travel... i love going around the world
+- i like to travel and see the world.
+- i love traveling and seeing the world as the world.
+- i like to travel and visit
+- i love to go and see the world.
+- i like to travel and experience the world.
+- i travel and see the world!
+- i love traveling for fun and seeing the world.

 ## intent: did_not_understand